 Requirements for PhD Students

-The basic requirements of the DE-CDSE area as follows:
+The basic requirements of the DE-CDSE are as follows:

-- Students must have training in the following three CDSE components:
+- Students must have training in the following three CDSE components (see courses below):

 - 1 graduate course in applied math/numerical analysis or statistics/data analysis (Category 1)